-- a description of impact management measures (which includes mitigation) for any potential negative environmental effects identified through application of the screening criteria; - a description of any net effects, including an assessment of the significance of the net effects; - a description of any commitments to monitoring (such as net effects, compliance monitoring, emissions and/or discharges monitoring); - the nature of the interest that these communities expressed in the project; - information on how concerns have been resolved or addressed; and - copies of Indigenous community comments - information on public and government agency consultation, including: - a description of the public and government agency consultation program and consultation activities/events: - a list of agencies contacted or consulted; - a summary of interested persons and government agency concerns or issues, and how they have been resolved or addressed; - copies of public and government agency comments; - information on consultation with Indigenous communities, including: - a description of the consultation program and consultation activities/events; - a copy of the List of Indigenous communities (prepared by the proponent as required in Step 1); - indication of which of these communities expressed an interest in being further consulted about the project; - nature of the interest that these communities expressed in the project; - information on how concerns have been resolved or addressed; and - copies of Indigenous community comments - a description of how environmental effects or issues may be addressed through other required approvals; - a description of the consideration to establish a Public Liaison Committee and an ongoing commitment to review the same; - references to or, where appropriate, complete technical reports supporting the Screening findings; and - an assessment of the overall environmental advantages and disadvantages of the project (taking into account net effects identified during the Screening Process), to include discussion of any advantages that may offset disadvantages.
+- a description of impact management measures (which includes mitigation) for any potential negative environmental effects identified through application of the screening criteria; - a description of any net effects, including an assessment of the significance of the net effects: - a description of any commitments to monitoring (such as net effects, compliance monitoring, emissions and/or discharges monitoring); - the nature of the interest that these communities expressed in the project; - information on how concerns have been resolved or addressed; and - copies of Indigenous community comments - information on public and government agency consultation, including: - a description of the public and government agency consultation program and consultation activities/events; - a list of agencies contacted or consulted; - a summary of interested persons and government agency concerns or issues, and how they have been resolved or addressed; and - copies of public and government agency comments. - information on consultation with Indigenous communities, including: - a description of the consultation program and consultation activities/events; - a list of Indigenous communities contacted or consulted; - a summary of Indigenous community concerns or issues, and how they have been resolved or addressed; - any information that was shared by an Indigenous community in relation to its asserted or established Aboriginal or treaty rights and any potential adverse impacts of the proposed activity on such rights; - any proposed project changes or other mitigation measures that were identified and discussed to address potential impacts on Aboriginal or treaty rights; - information regarding any financial assistance or other capacity support provided by the proponent to enable participation by Indigenous communities in the consultation; and - periodic consultation progress reports or copies of meeting notes if requested by the ministry.
+A description of how environmental effects or issues may be addressed through other required approvals; - a description of the consideration to establish a Public Liaison Committee and an ongoing commitment to review the same; - references to or, where appropriate, complete technical reports supporting the Screening findings; and - an assessment of the overall environmental advantages and disadvantages of the project (taking into account net effects identified during the Screening Process), to include discussion of any advantages that may offset disadvantages.